Erin Pizzey

-Pizzey has been the subject of bomb threats and boycotts because her experience and research into the issue led her to conclude that most domestic violence is reciprocal, and that women are equally as capable of violence as men.
+Pizzey says that she has been the subject of death threats and boycotts because her experience and research into the issue led her to conclude that most domestic violence is reciprocal, and that women are as capable of violence as men.
 These threats eventually led to her exile from the UK.
 Pizzey has said that the threats were from militant feminists.
 She has also stated that she is banned from the refuge she started.

 Early life

-She was born Erin Carney in Qingdao, China in 1939, along with her twin sister Rosaleen.
-Her father was a diplomat and one of 17 children from a poor Irish family.
+She was born Erin Carney in Qingdao, China, in 1939, along with her twin sister Rosaleen.
+Her father was a British diplomat and one of 17 children from a poor Irish family.
 In 1942, the family moved to Shanghai; shortly thereafter, they were captured by the invading Japanese Army and exchanged for Japanese prisoners of war.
-She is the sister of writer Daniel Carney, known for his novel The Wild Geese.
+She is the sister of writer Daniel Carney, who settled in Rhodesia and is known for his 1978 novel The Wild Geese.